A new approach to detect the boundaries of interplanetary events: Case studies

+After examining the magnetic field contour plots and performing the MVA computation we have found the following boundaries of the event: $t1=236.330$, $t2=236.458$, $t3=237.0$, and $t4=237.375$.
+This event is also a mixed one: it is a MC close followed by a stream interaction region (SIR).
+The SIR is not preceded by a heliospheric current sheet (HCS) since it is at very high latitude.
+The forward shock is at $t1$ and MC sheath lasts before $t2$.
+The MC core extends between $t2$ and $t3$.
+At $t3$ is the reverse shock of the MC and between $t3$ and $t4$ is the trailing region of the MC.
+Looking at the magnetic field contour plots and the velocity curve shape, we see that $t4$ marks the forward shock of the SIR, while $t6=237.833$ marks the SIR reverse shock.
+The end of the SIR at $t6$ is sustained also by the velocity shape, but considering the pressure values we could suspect this reverse shock as being at $t5=237.375$ .

-We have performed the MVA computation for first core, between $t2$ and $ti$ (781 points), and between $ti$ and $t3$ (1320 points).
-The result is displayed in figure \ref{236mva2}, where we remark coherent smooth rotation only for the first core.
-Consequently, we have a MC only between $t2$ and $ti$, while the second substructure is a simple ICME or other event that merged with the reverse shock of the MC.
+We have performed the MVA for the MC core, between $t2$ and $t3$ (781 points), and the result is displayed in Fig. \ref{236mva2}.
+The azimuthal and elevation angles of the three axis obtained in this analysis are:\\ $\phi=[ 143.291 , 112.784 , 180.0]$, $\theta= [ 44.653, -89.931, 90.0]$.
+This MC has a left-handed helicity.